-- a minimum of grades CCD in three A levels, including biology and chemistry (or a minimum of 88 UCAS points from an equivalent Level 3 qualification, eg BTEC Extended Diploma in Applied Science with MMM)
+- a minimum of 112 points from A levels including a C in Biology or Human Biology (or a minimum of 112 UCAS points from an equivalent Level 3 qualification, eg BTEC Extended Diploma in Applied Science with MMM)

 - English Language and Mathematics GCSEs at grade C/grade 4 or above (or equivalent)